Panasonic GX9 vs Fujifilm X-T2

 Review summary: Panasonic GX9 vs Fujifilm X-T2

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX9 or the Fujifilm X-T2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-GX9:

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2760k vs 2360k dots).